Skip to content

 (Q) I have enabled MFA.
 My logins fail repeatedly.
 What should I do?

-If this is with a particular host (Perlmutter, etc.) only, then login to your Iris account.
+If this is with a particular host (Perlmutter, etc.) only, then log in to your Iris account.
 Select the 'Profile' tab, and click the 'Account Locked?' button, and click the 'Unlock Account' button in a dialog box that will appear.
 That will clear login failures that may have accumulated for the host.
-Then, try to login to the host again.
+Then, try to log in to the host again.

 If you enter incorrect OTPs too many times, the NERSC MFA server locks you out.
 In that case, you have to wait for 15 minutes before you try again.